-Can my dog have vaccinations is they’re on medications?
+Can my dog have vaccinations if they’re taking regular medication?
 Most medications won’t affect your dog’s vaccinations.
-However, some drugs such as steroids and certain anti-itch drugs can affect vaccines, so it’s always best to discuss this with your vet.
+However, some drugs such as and certain ‘anti-itch’ drugs can affect vaccines, so it’s always best to discuss this with your vet.

 Are vaccines dangerous?
 All vaccines used by vets in the UK are licensed, meaning they have to go through rigorous safety checks before they are approved for use.
-These licenses are also constantly under review by the Veterinary Medicines Directorate to make sure they stay safe for your dog.
-As with any medication, there is always the possibility of side effects, but they are rare, and the benefits of protection from a vaccine far outweigh the risks.
+These licenses are also constantly under review (by the Veterinary Medicines Directorate) to make sure they stay safe for your dog.
+As with any medication, there is always the possibility of side effects, but they are rare, and the benefits of vaccination far outweigh the risks.